About/Links

 The club was formed in 1955 by a group of bowlers from in and around Littlehampton and Worthing.
 The sole purpose of the club was to provide social recreation and a bowling holiday for male bowlers.
 Nothing has changed since these early days except that the club has developed a regular ‘non tour’ fixture list in both the Outdoor and Indoor seasons.

-We have been lucky enough to have had in our membership no less than four Sussex County Bowling Association Presidents, three Sussex County Indoor Presidents, at least three Sussex County selectors, our members have won numerous County Competitions and three National Titles.
+We have been lucky enough to have had in our membership no less than eight Sussex County Bowling Association Presidents, three Sussex County Indoor Presidents, many Sussex County selectors, our members have won numerous County Competitions and at least three National Titles.

 Although competitive on the green we pride ourselves on being a club for all standards literally from beginners to National Champion.
 We believe our club has a tremendous reputation for camaraderie both on and off the green and this is paramount in the thoughts of the committee when reviewing applications from new members.
 Potential members must at the time of their application be a member of a Bowling Club within the County boundary of West Sussex or be a member of a club from outside West Sussex but be resident within West Sussex.